AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO5_MultiInstanceDynamic.rst

 To simplify matters, we have to agree upon one contract:

 #.
-We establish a natural Instace ordering on their Instance IDs, exploiting the
+We establish a natural Instance ordering on their Instance IDs, exploiting
-   fact they MUST be unique.
+   the fact they MUST be unique.

 #.
 We store Instaces of the Test object in an ordered (as above) list.